Join me on an El Paso to Phoenix road trip!

 The inside was just as cool as the outside, and the little deck on the second level was the perfect resting spot on a beautiful day.

 After that, we headed to the airport and our El Paso to Phoenix road trip was complete.
-Keep reading for all the details of our trip.

 It’s 430 miles, or just about six and a half hours, from El Paso to Phoenix … a long drive to do in one day.
 There is so much to do along the way, so I’d highly recommend breaking up your El Paso to Phoenix road trip into several days (a week would be ideal).